 These 3 steps are the fundamental building blocks that allowed me to develop the trading systems and processes to not only trade part-time back when I had my 9-5 day job, but to trade well enough where I had the flexibility to quit my day job and trade full time.

-I conduct this trading routine live with MARA Elite members as one of the benefits they receive.
+I conduct this trading routine live every week with MARA Elite Premium and VIP members.

-If you’d like to fast track your success, I encourage you to checkout our MARA Elite membership program and see if it’s right for you.
+If you’d like to fast track your success, checkout our MARA Elite program and see if it’s right for you.